 Confucius’s statement in Xi Ci Zhuan (i.e. the commentary on the text tagging): The one who is in peril had been in safety for a long time; the one who is dead had been alive for a long time; the one who is in turmoil had been properly ruled for a long time.
 Therefore a gentleman shouldn’t ignore peril while feeling safe; he shouldn’t ignore death while he is alive, and he shouldn’t ignore turmoil while rules are respected; this way, (the life of) individuals can be secured and (the safety of) the country can be guarded.

-Commentary on the image: The auspiciousness of the great lord, (which is due to the fact that) the position (it occupies) is right and appropriate.
+Commentary on the image: The auspiciousness of the great lord, which is because line 5 is at the position right and appropriate to it.

 The 6th line

-Text: (The subject ought) to topple Pi (stagnation and blockage); it begins with Pi but later becomes joyous.
+The subject ought to topple Pi (stagnation and blockage); it begins with Pi but later becomes joyous.

-Hexagram Pi reaches its end; it begins with Pi (stagnation and blockage) in the darkness of the lower trigram Kun, but will become joyous when Pi ends.
+Hexagram Pi reaches its end; it begins with Pi (stagnation and blockage) in the darkness of the lower trigram Kun1, but will become joyous when Pi ends.